This is the first part of the series on Sabarimala Pilgrimage, Maladharana process and vrata anushtanas

 Disclaimer: There is no one right way for any of the processes of Sabarimala Pilgrimage.
 What is indicated here is the practice followed as handed out by my Guruswamy (my father and then my brother) over the years.
 Please follow what your Guruswamy prescribes

-Maladharana begins the entire process – A Guruswami would put a Mala (Tulsi or Rudraksha beaded Chain) to the Devotee on 1st day of the Vrischika masa (this year, 2019 it is on 17th November).
+Maladharana begins the entire process – A Guruswami would put a Mala (Tulsi or Rudraksha beaded Chain) to the Devotee on 1st day of the Vrischika masa (Usually 16th or 17th November).
 Generally a simple procedure carried out in a Temple.
 The devotee would first take blessings of his parents and elders by offering them a Dakshina (Betel Leaf with Nuts, and a Coin with the top of the leaf pointing towards the recipient) touching their feet, individually.
 Nothing of the Dakshina once given to a person should be use again for others.

 Mala can be worn either in the Puja room at home or in the family temple or in some temples close by or even in Bhajan Mandali/Mathas that are set up during the season.
 If it is worn on 1st day of Vrishchika Maasa there are no restrictions on timings or day of the week, but avoiding Rahul Kala is advisable.
 If it is some other day due to any reasons, it is advisable that Mala is not worn on one’s Janma Nakshatra.
 Puja is performed to the Mala after Shuddheekarana and placed at the feet of the deity and then worn.